 Memory (RAM) - The amount of memory installed in your computer is one of the biggest factors in its performance.
 The more memory you have, the faster your software will run.
 With more memory, you can run more applications at once and it is easier to switch between them.
 Adding additional memory is relatively inexpensive.

 For preferred and minimum requirements, see Hardware/Software Requirements

 - If you intend to add more RAM later, make sure to purchase a computer that allows for more memory to be added.

-- Make sure that your computer has enough RAM to power the antivirus program you are using.
+- Make sure that your computer has enough RAM to power the operating system, applications, and antivirus program you are using.

 - While RAM can sometimes help speed up a computer, if the processor is not sufficient additional RAM may not help.

 Hard Disk Space - New computer systems commonly come with hard drives that hold 100 GB (gigabytes) or more.
 Most systems allow you to add more disk space later.

 Operating System - New computer systems typically come with the operating systems (e.g. Windows 8) pre-installed.
 If possible, students should bring the original operating system CDs with them to Calvin in the event that the operating system needs to be reinstalled.

 Networking (wired) -To connect to Calvin's wired (ResNet) service, you need a network card and a category 5 or 6 ethernet cable (not a phone cable).
 You can obtain Ethernet cables of varying lengths from the Campus Store.

 Networking (wireless) - To connect to Calvin's wireless network, you need an internal or USB wireless card that supports WPA2 Enterprise encryption and is AES compatible.
 It must have 802.11g or 802.11n capability (802.11a only supported in some areas and 802.11b no longer supported).